haqatak/mmgp/README.md

 The smaller this number, the more VRAM left for image data / longer video but also the slower because there will be lots of loading / unloading between the RAM and the VRAM.
 If model is too big to fit in a budget, it will be broken down in multiples parts that will be unloaded / loaded consequently.
 The speed of low budget can be  increased (up to 2 times) by turning on the options pinnedMemory and asyncTransfers.
 - asyncTransfers: boolean, load to the GPU the next model part while the current part is being processed.
 This requires twice the budget if any is defined.
 This may increase speed by 20% (mostly visible on fast modern GPUs).
 - verboseLevel: number between 0 and 2 (1 by default), provides various level of feedback of the different processes
 - compile: list of model ids to compile, may accelerate up x2 depending on the type of GPU.
-It makes sens to compile only the model that is frequently used such as the "transformer" model in the case of video or image generation.
-As of 01/01/2025 it will work only on Linux or WSL since compilation relies on Triton which is not yet supported on Windows
+It makes sense to compile only the model that is frequently used such as the "transformer" model in the case of video or image generation.
+Compilation requires Triton to be installed.
+Triton is available out of the box on Linux or WSL but requires to be installed with Windows: https://github.com/woct0rdho/triton-windows

 If you are short on RAM and plan to work with quantized models, it is recommended to load pre-quantized models direclty rather than using on the fly quantization, it will be faster and consume slightly less RAM.

 ##  Going further

 The module includes several tools to package a light version of your favorite video / image generator:
+- *extract_models(string prefix,  obj to explore)*\
+This tool will try to detect for you models that are embedded in a pipeline or in some custom class.
+It will save you time by building a pipe dictionary required par *offload.all* or "offload.profile*.
+The prefix correponds to the text that will appear before the name of each model in the dictionary.

+- *load_loras_into_model(model, lora_path, lora_multi)*\
+Load in a model a list of Lora described by a list of path *lora_path* and a list of *weights coefficients*.
+The Lora file must be in the *diffusers* format.
+This function works also on non diffusers models.
+However if there is already an official Lora support for a model it is recommended to use the official diffusers functions.

 - *save_model(model, file_path, do_quantize = False, quantizationType = qint8 )*\
 Save tensors of a model already loaded in memory in a safetensor format (much faster to reload).
 You can save it in a quantized format (default qint8 quantization recommended).
 The resulting safetensor file will contain extra fields in its metadata such as the quantization map and its configuration, so you will be able to move the file around without files such as *config.json* or *file_map.json*.